List of endemic plants in the Mariana Islands: Plants endemic to the Mariana Islands

 Only species, subspecies, varieties, and forms that are recognized as "accepted" by the Plants of the World Online database are included in this list; synonyms are not include.
 Some synonyms are listed next to the accepted name if they are still in common use in recent botanical literature.
 Subspecies are abbreviated "subs.," varieties "var.," and forms "f." after the species name.

-The following list of Marianas endemic plants was compiled based on a list generated by Plants of the World Online in May 2023.
+The following list of Marianas endemic plants was compiled based on a list generated by Plants of the World Online, last updated in February 2026.
 This list may not be complete and may not reflect recent changes in taxonomy.
 An updated list of accepted species for a geographic area can be generated on the Plants of the World Online.

 Plants are listed in order by approximate size of their native range, beginning with those with the most restricted native ranges.